About the degree programme

 Once you hold a Primary Medical Qualification and have passed the Medical Licensing Assessment (MLA), you qualify for provisional registration with the General Medical Council (as long as there are no Fitness to Practise concerns).

-International students who graduate from UK medicals school are entitled to provisionally register and work in the UK as Foundation doctors but must check their own country's regulations if they wish to return home to work immediately after graduation.
+International students who graduate from UK medical schools are entitled to provisionally register and work in the UK as foundation doctors, but must check their own country's regulations if they wish to return home to work immediately after graduation.

 Foundation Year 1 posts